Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Mathematical Signal Model

 The transmitter is physically realized by the injection pump and the Y-shaped tube connector, see Section~\ref{sec:system_description_transmitter}.
 However, for modeling, we will focus on the initial particle distribution within an infinite cylinder which is created by the injection process, i.e., the volume distribution of SPIONs right after injection.

 As first order approximation, we will assume that the initial distribution can be modeled as being axially concentrated at the site of injection\footnote{ We note that a more accurate model could be obtained, for example, by numerical simulation of the injection process and evaluating the obtained initial volume distribution \cite{drees_efficient_2020}.
-However, as this numerical simulation does not directly give theoretical insight, in this paper, we focus on a simple parametric model for the initial distribution. }.
+However, as this numerical simulation is computationally demanding and does not directly give theoretical insight, in this paper, we focus on a simple parametric model for the initial distribution.
+Nevertheless, studying the injection process and the resulting pulse shaping options in more detail constitutes an interesting topic for future work. }.
 With this assumption, the initial concentration in space can be mathematically expressed as

 where $f(\rho,\phi)$ is the distribution in the cross-section of the tube and $\delta(z)$ is the Dirac delta function.
 The distribution in the cross-section is normalized to $\iint f(\rho,\phi)\de A=1$, where $A$ denotes the area of the tube cross-section.
 The transmitter is at $z=-d$, see Fig.~\ref{fig:abstract system}, and the injection volume is assumed to be concentrated at position $z=-d$.
 We note that in general the initial distribution in \eqref{eq:cin} depends on the angular coordinate $\phi$.
 However, the received signal will not depend on the distribution over $\phi$ because of the geometrically symmetric arrangement of the receiver surrounding the tube.
 Therefore, in the following, we will introduce some definitions to describe the particle distribution over the radial coordinate.